Earl Wild: Biography

 Other notable piano arrangements include an "Air and Variations" on Handel's "The Harmonious Blacksmith" (1993), a loose arrangement of the sarabande from Bach's Partita for Keyboard No. 1, BWV 825 in the style of Poulenc entitled "Hommage à Poulenc" (1995), and another Liszt-style fantasy "Reminiscences of Snow White" (1995), based on music from the animated Disney film.
 In 2004, he made several piano transcriptions of popular songs of the 1920s.
 There is also a piano and orchestra arrangement of music from Richard Rodgers' Slaughter on Tenth Avenue (1967).

 He also wrote a number of original works.
 These include a large-scale Easter oratorio Revelations (1962), a work for chorus and percussion The Turquoise Horse (1975) based on an American Indian poem and legend, the Doo-Dah Variations on a theme by Stephen Foster, "Camptown Races" (1992), a 27-minute composition in several colorfully-titled movements, for piano and orchestra as well as a two-piano version (1995), "Adventure" (1941) for piano and orchestra, an early piano concerto (1932), and an early ballet "Persephone" (1934).
 His Sonata 2000, written that year, had its first performance by Bradley Bolen in 2003 and was recorded by Wild for Ivory Classics.
 In 2004, he wrote a suite of Belly-Dances for piano.

-In the mid-1950s, he wrote music for many silent movie and opera sketches for Sid Caesar's television shows, and in the 1960s, he composed music for several television documentaries, television plays, and an off-broadway play by Harold Robbins, A Stone for Danny Fisher (1960).
+In the mid-1950s, he wrote music for many silent movie and opera sketches for Sid Caesar's television shows, and "also became Caesar's surrogate shrink.
+Caesar would ask him to play something--Rachmaninoff, Chopin, Debussy, Ravel--and felt better, and grateful for it."
+So grateful that Caesar would often embarrass Earl by kissing him on the mouth, even in front of others.

+In the 1960s, he composed music for several television documentaries, television plays, and an off-broadway play by Harold Robbins, A Stone for Danny Fisher (1960).

 Wild recorded for several labels, including RCA Records, where he recorded an album of Liszt and a collection of music by George Gershwin, including Rhapsody in Blue, Cuban Overture, Concerto in F, and "I Got Rhythm" Variations, all with the Boston Pops Orchestra and Arthur Fiedler.
-In 1965, he recorded for Reader's Digest the four Rachmaninoff piano concertos and Paganini Rhapsody in London with the Royal Philharmonic Orchestra conducted by Jascha Horenstein, originally issued as a set of vinyl LPs.
+In 1965, he recorded for Reader's Digest the four Rachmaninoff piano concertos and Rhapsody on a Theme of Paganini in London with the Royal Philharmonic Orchestra conducted by Jascha Horenstein, originally issued as a set of vinyl LPs.
 These were later reissued on CD by Chesky and Chandos.
 Later in his career, Wild recorded for Ivory Classics.

-Under his teacher Selmar Janson, Wild had learned Xaver Scharwenka's Piano Concerto No 1 in B Flat Minor, which Janson had studied directly with the composer, his own teacher.
+Under his teacher Selmar Janson, Wild had learned Xaver Scharwenka's Piano Concerto No. 1 in B-flat minor, which Janson had studied directly with the composer, his own teacher.
 When, over 40 years later, Erich Leinsdorf asked Wild to record the concerto, he was able to say "I've been waiting by the phone for forty years for someone to ask me to play this".

 In 1997, he was the first pianist to stream a performance over the Internet.